particle-iot/docs/src/content/troubleshooting/guides/connectivity-troubleshooting/cellular-connectivity-troubleshooting-guide.md

 * **Device.network.cellular.operator**
 _Seeing -1200 here indicates the response from the modem was not received in a timely manner and would indicate a bad signal. **Please note that on DeviceOS 1.5.0, this key returns -1200 regardless of signal strength: a regression that was fixed in DeviceOS 1.5.1.**_
 * **Device.cloud.connection.error**
 _Common errors here include 1 (ping timeout) and 17 (error establishing a session), both commonly associated with signal issues.
-See below for more information about error codes!_
+These codes can be found [here](/reference/device-os/api/debugging/waiting-for-serial/#comm-protocol-errors).
 * **Device.power.source**
 _Useful to determine what is powering your device (VIN, battery, etc…). **It’s worth explicitly stating that 2G/3G devices have specific current requirements ([link](/reference/datasheets/e-series/electron-datasheet/#usb)) in order to connect.**_
 * **Device.power.battery.state**